Eimatsu/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 Introduction
 ====

 PhotoPickerPlusTutorial is a tutorial project that shows how to use the PhotoPicker+ component.
 It contains Chute SDK library as well as PhotoPicker+ library.
-This tutorial enables browsing your locally-stored photos as weel as your albums and photos from your social galleries, photo selection and display.
+This tutorial enables browsing your locally-stored photos and/or videos as weel as your albums and media items from your social galleries, item selection and display.

 ![tutorial1](../screenshots/tutorial1.png)![tutorial2](../screenshots/tutorial2.png)![tutorial3](../screenshots/tutorial3.png)![tutorial4](../screenshots/tutorial4.png)![tutorial5](../screenshots/tutorial5.png)